Acklam Grange School: Facilities

 The new building, on the former playing fields of the old school, was constructed by contractors Willmott Dixon.
 It opened on 6 September 2010 and cost over £27 million.
-Pupil involvement in the building included landscaping, and the naming of areas through schemes such as the School Council and a specially-formed "Team 2010" group.

-The Acorn Centre is a £2.2 million sport and inclusion facility which was opened in late January 2005 following its official launch by Gary Pallister (former Middlesbrough and England International footballer) and Councillor Hazel Pearson OBE (Chair of Governors).
-The development has been made possible due to receiving investment from Acklam Grange School, Middlesbrough Council, The West Middlesbrough Neighbourhood Trust (WMNT) and the Big Lottery Fund.
-It is a dual use facility for local school and community networks.
+The Acorn Centre is a £2.2 million sport centre which was opened in January 2005 following its official launch by Gary Pallister.
 It includes a sports hall, a fitness studio, and a classroom.

 The site of the old school has since been landscaped into a car parking and entrance area.
 Bricks from the old school were sold to pupils, parents, staff, and alumni.